awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 ## Using Amazon EC2 or Other Custom Origins<a name="concept_CustomOrigin"></a>

 A custom origin is an HTTP server, for example, a web server\.
-The HTTP server can be an Amazon EC2 instance or an HTTP server that you manage privately\.
+The HTTP server can be an Amazon Elastic Compute Cloud \(Amazon EC2\) instance or an HTTP server that you manage privately\.
 An Amazon S3 origin configured as a website endpoint is also considered a custom origin\.

 When you use a custom origin that is your own HTTP server, you specify the DNS name of the server, along with the HTTP and HTTPS ports and the protocol that you want CloudFront to use when fetching objects from your origin\.